RyanClementsHax/ryanclements.dev/posts/seamlessly-using-nextjs-static-props-in-storybook.md

 } satisfies LoaderDefinitionFunction
 ```

-Lastly, we return the props that we converted the markdown file to, or the error if there was one.
+Lastly, we return the props that we converted the markdown file to, or an the error if there was one.

 ```tsx title=postLoader.ts {8-11}
 import { LoaderDefinitionFunction } from 'webpack'